yurii-bond/page-objects/docs/tutorial.rst

 Multi Page Elements
 -------------------

-Sometimes we we want to access lists of elements from the page.
+Sometimes we want to access lists of elements from the page.
 To do this there is a ``MultiPageElement`` class which is constructed exactly the same as ``PageElement``.

 .. code-block:: python